 - The non-slip rubber bottom gives the camper wheel chocks a sturdy grip when the vehicle is under parking.

 - They strongly smell of rubber when they are new.
 You can manage this by keeping them out in the open when not in use.

 X-Chock Wheel Stabilizer

-The high-quality aluminum makes them a very durable option if adequately maintained.
-These wheel chocks work by locking the wheels and exerting force to both tires.
+The high-quality X-chock aluminum makes them a very durable option if adequately maintained.
+These x-chocks work by locking the wheels and exerting force on both tires.
 It offers maximum stability while largely controlling the accidental tire movement.
-These RV wheel chocks come with a manually operated ratchet wrench used for driving a nut that expands the wheel blocks against the tires.
-The flexibility with the X Chock wheel stabilizer is out of this world.
+These RV x-chock wheel stabilizers come with a manually operated ratchet wrench used for driving a nut that expands the wheel blocks against the tires.
+The flexibility with the X-Chock wheel stabilizer is out of this world.

 - Highly effective and safe

 - Lightweight and sleek in design